legoraft/stagnant/templates/minimalist/README.md

 You'll also likely want to edit the template to use your username.
 In the `template/index.html` change `username` to your username.
 Do the same thing in `template/posts/[id].html`.

-To get your site up on github pages, you need to adjust a
+To get your site up on github pages, you need to adjust the github pages settings.
+You can follow this [tutorial](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow) for this.
+You just have to change the "From branch" setting to "From action".